Oregon v. Rideout: Background

 In 1977, Oregon passed a law removing marriage or cohabitation as a legal defense to a charge of rape.
 In 1978, Greta Rideout brought a charge of rape against her husband under the 1977 law.
 The alleged assault according to Greta Rideout occurred October 10, 1978, at their apartment in North Salem.
 Having been arguing recently and facing threats of violence from John, she had refused to have sex with him and attempted to leave the house.
 He then brought her back to the apartment and forced himself on her.
 When she tried to report this to the police, she was told according to Oregon law she had to wait two days to make a rape charge.
 He was then arrested a week later and the trial began two months after that on December 19, 1978.
 John became the first man in the United States to be charged with raping his wife while he was still living with her.
 There were other cases of marital rape charges brought before the courts in the United States prior to this, but they did not involve couples who had been cohabitating.

 Trial

-Charles Burt represented the husband, John Rideout, while Greta Rideout was represented by Marion County District Attorney Gary Gortmaker.
+Charles Burt represented the husband, John Rideout, while the prosecution was represented by Marion County District Attorney Gary Gortmaker.
 Burt is quoted saying, “A woman who’s still in a marriage is presumably consenting to sex…Maybe this is the risk of being married, you know?...If this law’s interpretation isn’t corrected it will bring a flock of rape cases under very bad circumstances…The remedy is to get out of the marital situation.”
 He was found not guilty by a unanimous jury composed of eight women and four men on December 27, 1978.